pink-junkjard/hyperfiddle/README.md

 # Documentation and community

-Hyperfiddle is alpha software.
-The programming API is not frozen.
+hyperfiddle.cljc is alpha software, the interfaces are not finalized.

 <https://www.reddit.com/r/hyperfiddle/> will aggregate all our scattered blog posts, tutorials
 and documentation.